weijiekoh/perpetualpowersoftau/README.md

 When it is done, you will see something like this:

 ```
-Finihsing writing your contribution to `./response`...
+Finishing writing your contribution to `./response`...
 Done!

 Your contribution has been written to `./response`